CSS Cascading and Inheritance Level 6

 Finding the scoping root(s)

 For each element matched by <scope-start>, create a scope using that element as the scoping root.
 If no <scope-start> is specified, the scoping root is the parent element of the owner node of the stylesheet where the @scope rule is defined.
-(If no such element exists, then the scoping root is the root of the containing node tree.)
+(If no such element exists and the containing node tree is a shadow tree, then the scoping root is the shadow host.
+Otherwise, the scoping root is the root of the containing node tree.)
 Any :scope or & selectors in <scope-start> are interpreted as defined for its outer context.

 Finding any scoping limits